 Each deferred stock unit granted under the Amended Plan represents the contractual right to receive a stated number of shares of Common Stock or, if provided by the Compensation Committee on or after the grant date, cash equal to the fair market value of such shares of Common Stock or any combination of shares of Common Stock and cash having an aggregate fair market value equal to such stated number of shares of Common Stock, on a specified future date.
 The grant date of any freestanding deferred stock units under the Amended Plan will be the date on which such freestanding deferred stock units are awarded by the Compensation Committee or on such other future date as the Compensation Committee shall determine.
-Deferred stock units may be granted by the Compensation Committee independent of other awards or compensation, or, to the extent permitted by law and subject to the terms and conditions determined by the Compensation Committee, they may be obtained at the participant's election instead of cash compensation.
+Deferred stock units may be granted by the Compensation Committee, they may be obtained at the participant's election instead of cash compensation.
 Generally, upon a participant's termination of employment other than for cause, the Company will issue to the participant the shares of Common Stock underlying any of the participant's deferred stock units.
 If a participant's employment terminates for cause, any deferred stock units granted independently by the Compensation Committee will be immediately canceled.